russross/blackfriday/ietf/ietf-markdown.md

 AB> This document shows a markdown syntax for use in creating I-Ds.
 The document AB> is converted to the canonical RFC format: XML2RFC v3 [@I-D.hoffman-xml2rfc].
+AB> The syntax is copied from various sources: CommonMark, kramdown, asciidoc and Leanpub.

 {mainmatter}